6 FSPCA Preventive Controls for Animal Food CourseDue to Covid 19 this Workshop has been Cancelled

 The workshop will be conducted at the Food Innovation Center on the University of Nebraska Innovation Campus.

 Attendees are responsible for their own hotel reservations.
-A limited number of rooms at The Graduate Lincoln Hotel, 141 North 9th Street, 402-475-4011, have been reserved at a discounted price of $114 + tax per night.
-This rate is for 1-2 people per room and includes a grab and go breakfast in the hotel restaurant each morning.
-This special pricing will be available until June 1 or until the room block is full.
-To obtain the discounted pricing please reference the FSPCA Workshop.
+A limited number of rooms have been reserved at The Graduate Lincoln Hotel, 141 North 9th Street, 402-475-4011, at a discounted price of $104 + tax per night.
+This rate is for 1-2 people per room and includes a Grab and Go breakfast in the Poindexter room each morning.
+This special pricing will be available until May 1 or until the room block is full.
+To obtain the discounted pricing please reference the University of Nebraska FSPCA - Animal Workshop.

 In addition, the hotel has a parking garage ($15 per day – self parking) and offers free shuttle service to and from the Lincoln airport.
-Attendees can also make arrangements with the hotel for free shuttle service to and from the campus seminar location each day.
-This hotel is located in the Lincoln Hay Market area with many restaurants and shops within walking distance.
-The location and services provided by this hotel will allow you to visit Lincoln without needing to rent a car or utilize a taxi.
+Attendees can also make arrangements with the hotel for free shuttle delivery to and from the campus seminar location each day.
+This hotel is located in the Hay Market area with many restaurants and shops within walking distance.

 The fee for this 2 day workshop which includes, lunch, break refreshments, and workshop book is $599 per person.
 Following successful completion of the workshop each attendee will receive an official certificate of completion.